Everybody Dance (Chic song)

-According to Rodgers speaking for the BBC4 documentary "How to Make It in the Music Business", the session the song was recorded during cost the band $10, which went on bribing the elevator engineer not to tell the manager they were recording in there.
+According to Rodgers speaking for the BBC Four documentary "How to Make It in the Music Business", the session the song was recorded during cost the band $10, which went on bribing the elevator engineer not to tell the manager they were recording in there.

 Release

 Unlike most Chic singles, its 12" version was not included on a regular album, nor was it widely available upon original release, with the 12" format being issued only as a promo.
 The extended 12" version has, however, subsequently been issued on numerous compilations.
 Also unlike most Chic singles, the b-side "You Can Get By" was edited down from the original album track; almost all future Chic b-sides would be presented in their full-length versions.

 Reception

 Cash Box praised the "fine, flashy bass work, double-timing on the high-hat and handclapping."
 Record World said that the "good melody and arrangement" should allow the song's appeal to expand beyond Chic's previous dance audience.